One of the most profitable, yet underutilised, blog monetization strategies is to create a paid membership program and drive customers to it.

 Every step of the way, you’ll be helped by the extensive support documentation and introductory videos that explain, in detail, how to configure your new membership program.

-The most basic license, for use on one site, is $42.
-The next step up is a $86 license allowing you to use Restrict Content Pro on 2-5 sites.
-For an unllimited-license, you’ll have to shell out $132.
-Stripe & PayPal Pro/Express add-ons only come in a $155 unlimited license which also includes a few other extensions.
+The most basic license, for use on one site, is $99.
+The next step up is a $149 license allowing you to use Restrict Content Pro on up to 5 sites.
+For an unlimited-license, you’ll have to shell out $499.

 With prices and functions for all levels of webmasters, Restrict Content Pro is a robust membership plugin worth taking notice of.